csmclaren/perky/docs/src/perky.md

 ##### Syntax

-Specify `--max-records <N>` to limit the records to the first *n*. `N` must fall within the bounds of the available records.
+Specify `--max-selections <MAX_SELECTIONS>` to limit the records to the first *MAX_SELECTIONS*. `MAX_SELECTIONS` must fall within the bounds of the available records.

-Specify `--index <N>` to select the record at the *nth* index. `N` must fall within the bounds of the available records.
+Specify `--index <INDEX>` to select the record at the *INDEX*. `INDEX` must fall within the bounds of the available records.

-If both `--index` and `--max-records` are used, `--max-records` is applied first.

 Indices are 0-based, i.e., `--index 0` selects the first record.
 Negative indices count from the end, i.e., `--index=-1` selects the last record.

 > Note: You should specify negative option arguments using the "=" syntax, such that your shell does not confuse a negative option argument with an option

+If both `--index` and `--max-selections` are used, `--max-selections` is applied first.

 ##### Examples

 To show only the first record, specify `--index 0`.

-To show only the first 10 records, specify `--max-records 10`.
+To show only the first 10 records, specify `--max-selections 10`.

-To show only the last record of the first 10, specify `--max-records 10 --index=-1`
+To show only the last record of the first 10, specify `--max-selections 10 --index=-1`

 ### Printing